Embracethemoon/Embracethemoon/README.md

 #### :sparkles: Current Project

-I'm currently developing a [competitive programming tutorial.](https://Embracethemoon.github.io)
+Not really working on anything right now.

+Has been working on a [competitive programming tutorial](https://Embracethemoon.github.io) but stopped after I finished high school.

 It includes some tutorial on C++, Algorithms, Data Structure, and CP Training Resource.